 - ideal blood pressure is considered to be between 90/60mmHg and 120/80mmHg

 - low blood pressure is considered to be 90/60mmHg or lower

-This should only be seen as a general guideline.
+This should be seen as general guidance.
 Older people typically have a higher blood pressure so their ‘normal’ blood pressure is different.
-If you are worried about your own blood pressure, consult your GP.
+Consult your GP if you are worried about your blood pressure.

 What are the signs of hypertension?

-Unfortunately noticeable symptoms of high blood pressure are rare.
+Unfortunately, noticeable symptoms of high blood pressure are rare.
 Normally, the only time someone will notice symptoms of hypertension will be when the blood pressure reaches dangerously high levels.
-This is known as hypertensive crisis and symptoms for this include severe headaches and anxiety, chest pain, nosebleeds and irregular heartbeat.
+This is known as a hypertensive crisis.
+Symptoms include severe headaches and anxiety, chest pain, nosebleeds and irregular heartbeat.
 These symptoms require emergency treatment.